ayaj-uddin-24/base-converter/README.md

 - No support for fractional numbers, negative numbers, or bases beyond the four listed.
 - Input validation is basic — make sure your number matches the "From Base" (e.g. use only 0/1 for binary).

-## Contributing

-Contributions are welcome!
-If you'd like to:

-- Add support for more bases
-- Support fractional / negative numbers
-- Improve UI / styling
-- Add tests or additional documentation

 then feel free to fork the repository, make changes, and open a pull request.

-## License

-This project is open-source.
-Feel free to use, modify, and share under the terms you prefer (e.g. MIT, GPL, etc.).

 **- Created By Ayaj Uddin Tanif (Frontend Web Developer)**